Hyperuniform random measures, transport and rigidity: Quasi-periodic models and quasicrystals

-Those models possess the following properties, defining a {\it mathematical quasicrystal}:\begin{itemize} \item {\it Uniformly discrete}, i.e. $ \inf_{ x\neq y\in \P^{ \Gamma _{ 0},d}}\|x-y\|>0$ a.s., \item {\it relatively dense}, i.e. for some $ r>0$, $ \cup _{ x\in \P^{ \Gamma _{ 0},d}}B(x,r) = \mathbb{R}^{ d}$ a.s., \item The spectral measure $ \S$ is purely atomic with a dense support. \end{itemize} Bkorklund and Hartnick \cite{HartBjo} show that $ \P^{ \Gamma _{ 0},d}$ is sometimes hyperuniform, depending on the diophantine properties of $ \Gamma $.
-We refer to \cite{HartBjo} for a precise definition, but an interesting class of lattices is that of {\it arithmetic lattices}, which elements are badly approximable by rational tuples.
+Those models possess the following properties, defining a {\it mathematical quasicrystal}:\begin{itemize} \item {\it Uniformly discrete}, i.e. $ \inf_{ x\neq y\in \P^{ \Gamma _{ 0},d}}\|x-y\|>0$ a.s., \item {\it relatively dense}, i.e. for some $ r>0$, $ \cup _{ x\in \P^{ \Gamma _{ 0},d}}B(x,r) = \mathbb{R}^{ d}$ a.s., \item The spectral measure $ \S$ is purely atomic with a dense support. \end{itemize} Bj\"orklund and Hartnick \cite{HartBjo} show that $ \P^{ \Gamma _{ 0},d}$ is in general hyperuniform, depending on the diophantine properties of $ \Gamma $.
+We refer to \cite{HartBjo} for a precise definition, but an interesting class of lattices is that of {\it arithmetic lattices}, whose elements are badly approximable by rational tuples.
 A typical example is $ \Gamma_{ 0} = \{(a + b\sqrt{2},a-b\sqrt{2});a,b\in \mathbb{Z} ^{ 2}\}\subset \mathbb{R}^{ 2}$, in the same way that algebraic numbers (i.e. solutions of polynomial equations with integer coefficients, such as $ \sqrt{2},\frac{ 1 + \sqrt{5}}{2}$, etc...) are the worst approximable numbers of $ \mathbb{R}$.
 The idea is that the diophantine properties of the dual of a lattice will determine its hyperuniformity behaviour, and bad approximation properties give a more hyperuniform behaviour.
-Interestingly, we observe in \cite{Lr21} the same phenomenon for nodal domains of Gaussian fields which spectral measure has irrational atoms.
-Below we assume that $ W = B_{ 1}$ for simplicity, and call $ \S$ the structure factor of $ \P^{ \Gamma _{ 0},d}$.
+Interestingly, it was established in \cite{Lr21} the same phenomenon for nodal domains of Gaussian fields whose spectral measure has irrational atoms.
+Below we call $ \S$ the structure factor of $ \P^{ \Gamma _{ 0},d}$.

 \begin{theorem}[\cite{HartBjo}] \begin{itemize} \item If the dual lattice of $ \Gamma _{ 0}$ is arithmetic,

 \item For $ \Leb[ (d + d')^{ 2}]$-a.e. $ (d + d')\times (d + d')$ real matrix $ A$, the lattice $ \Gamma_{ 0} = A\mathbb{Z} ^{ d + d'}$ yields a hyperuniform process such that for each given $ \delta >0$